 Why Congress still can and should provide additional funding to state and local election officials ahead of November

 Preliminary cost estimates for adapting the country’s voting systems and practices to protect the 2020 elections from the Covid-19 pandemic

 Imminent deadlines that election officials must meet in order to purchase, acquire, and test equipment and supplies necessary run a safe and secure election in November

-Letters to Congress and op-eds by election officials across the country asking for more federal funding to cover coronavirus-related election expenses
+Letters to Congress and op-eds by election officials, public health and national security experts, and business leaders across the country asking for more federal funding to cover coronavirus-related election expenses